 The FUN Part Of How To Repair Chipped Wood Furniture

-Next, use a paint stick or something similar to apply the Bondo with.
+Next, use a paint stick or something similar to apply the Bondo.
 A putty knife works well too.
 The Bondo mixture was thick but still runny at first.
 After a few minutes, it began to thicken.
 You will want to work quickly because the Bondo will harden fast.
-After it has hardened, use a 180- 150 grit sandpaper to smooth it into the shape of the furniture.
+After it has hardened, use 180- 150 grit sandpaper to smooth it into the shape of the furniture.
 This can be done by hand but I recommend an electric sander due to the amount of effort it will take to smooth it out.
 Here’s a quick video of how I use my electric sander to smooth out the Bondo.

 How about that chipped wood repair?
 Do you think you can do that?
 Of course, you can!
 You can see that even the jankiest furniture can be salvaged and I want to encourage you to try this technique out for yourself.
 It has opened up a new world of furniture makeover options for me due to the sheer fact that almost all wood furniture can be repaired.
 It’s crazy fun to see these transformations.
 I’d love to hear about yours and you can tell me all about it in the comment section.
 I love hearing from you.